taustation-fan/taustation-fan.github.io/orbital-mechanics.md

 (Remember to convert the periods from segments and units to seconds to end up with SI units).

+## Travel Times

+Tau Station's ships accelerate for the first half of the distance, and then decelerate for the second half.

+The acceleration depends on the ship type, and can be obtained [from this ships table](https://tauguide.de/ships#ship-types).

+The equation of motion for for linear acceleration in general is

+    x = 1/2 a t²

+where `x` is the distance traveled, `a` the acceleration and `t` the time.

+We know that half of the distance `d` is reached after half of the total travel time `T`, so we can plug in:

+    d/2 = 1/2 a (T/2)²
+    d/2 = 1/8 a T²
+    4d = a T²
+     T = sqrt(4d/a) = 2 * sqrt(d/a)

 ## Findings So Far